 Oglethorpe University Greek Awards are designed to highlight and recognize individual and chapter achievements within the Oglethorpe Greek Community.
-Nominations for ALL 2017-18 Greek Awards are due on Friday, March 23th.
+Nominations for ALL 2020-21 Greek Awards are due TBA

 What Organizations/Individuals are Eligible for Nominations?

 All nine recognized social Greek organizations and their members at Oglethorpe University are eligible for nomination.
 Nominated individuals and chapters must be in good standing with their national organization and the university.